 As an author you (or your employer or institution) have certain rights to reuse your work.
 For more information on author rights please see https://www.elsevier.com/copyright.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Please see https://www.elsevier.com/funding.

 Every peer-reviewed research article appearing in this journal will be published open access.
 This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
 The author does not have any publication charges for open access.
-Institute of Chemical Materials, China Academy of Engineering Physics (https://icm.caep.cn/) will pay to make the article open access.
+Institute of Chemical Materials (https://icm.caep.cn/) will pay to make the article open access.

 A CC user license manages the reuse of the article.
 All articles will be published under the following license:

 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.